 Like most industries, learning and development is being disrupted by technology.
 But all disruption brings both challenge and opportunity.
 Some blended or online learning approaches can bring significant value and reduced cost relative to face-to-face learning.
 The challenge is delivering the learning outcomes and changing behaviour we want at optimum cost.

 I think most learning professionals believe that affecting behaviour change is much more effective if we can get face-to-face.
 However that “if” is a big one.
-Many of the organisations we work with globally, employ tens, even hundreds of thousands of people.
+Many of the organizations we work with globally, employ tens, even hundreds of thousands of people.
 It can be very hard to get access to a critical mass of people to make organizational wide change and can be very expensive to get people in one place.

 For senior and critical groups face-to-face training will still be a great investment, but also may work well for mass-market training if enough people are in a single location to warrant a local provider.
 We try to minimize the cost of face-to-face training by providing trainers who work in your region and in major markets worldwide.
 This cuts the cost of international travel significantly.
 The greater costs are usually in the travel, accommodation and meals of the participants.